jessewaweru/EcommerceAnalysis2024/README.md

 ```

 # Conclusions
 The dataset was very interesting to evaluate.
-It showed an overall view of how super stores perform and the main takeaways I gathered from the data include:
+It showed an overall view of how an e-commerce store performs.
+The main takeaways I gathered from the data include:
 - The store needs to start accounting for items that have higher weights than the mean to increase overall sales.
 - The store needs to focus on generating more female users across different regions to better improve its sales.
 - The Toys and Games category significantly dominates the store's sales compared to other categories.
 To mitigate overreliance on a single product category, a much stronger product diversification is necessary.

 # What I learned
 I was able to improve upon my python skills, analyze data and gain curcial insights into how an e-commerce store operates and the main metrics to look out for.
-I learnt a lot of new code and different way of approaching challenges in python especially when it comes to using regular expressions in future cases of Data Cleanup.
+I learnt a lot of new code and a different way of approaching challenges in python especially when it comes to using regular expressions for future cases of Data Cleanup.